 The formation of Historic England meant a customer experience design that resulted in strategic brand development and the delivery of a new, responsive website.

-In addition to the creative direction, Historic England needed to develop a new brand identity to be modern, highly recognisable and convey the underlying values of the organisation; expert, championing and constructive.
+Such a major change in the organisation was a natural time to undertake an end to end customer experience review.
+Historic England needed to develop a new brand identity to be modern, highly recognisable and convey the underlying values of the organisation: expert, championing and constructive.

 We formed an internal team of user experience architects, designers and front end developers to work together from the start to understand the 2 brands and their positioning: who their customers are and what they want to tell them.
 We then set about developing a brand design and guidelines and a responsive website to tell Historic England’s story and engage their users.

 Comprehensive design guidelines for both print and digital have been delivered and received by the governing bodies with enthusiasm